 Jeff Grant, JD, M Div

-In September 2016, The Board of Directors of Family ReEntry SM appointed Jeff Grant, JD, M Div, as interim Executive Director of Family ReEntry, Inc., Bridgeport, Connecticut.
+In September 2016, The Board of Directors of Family ReEntry SM appointed Jeff Grant, JD, M Div, as Executive Director of Family ReEntry, Inc., Bridgeport, Connecticut.

 Jeff served on Family ReEntry’s board of directors since 2009 — his new appointment marks the first time in the United States that a person formerly incarcerated for a white-collar crime has served as the head of a major re-entry agency.
 “It’s a tremendous step, and a bold decision on the Board’s part,” Grant said.
 “This is a transformative period for Family ReEntry.
 I owe them my fresh start, so of course I said yes when they offered me the position.”